meathanjay/Framo/README.md

 ## Framo
-A PHP framework based on Symfony component build for experiment, won't be used for any commercial projects
+A PHP framework based on Symfony component build for learning purpose, not for any commercial projects